shivang-negi/BestRecordWebsite/README.md

 MongoDB is used to store userdata at server-side.
 The authentication is done at server side.
 Technologies used: NodeJS, ExpressJS, SocketIO, HTML, CSS

+[https://best-record.onrender.com/] (Using a free hosting service, so loading might be slow)